NBA fines Meyers Leonard $50,000 for anti-Semitic slur - WTMJ

 “We have further communicated to Meyers that derogatory comments like this will not be tolerated and that he will be expected to uphold the core values of our league — equality, tolerance, inclusion and respect — at all times moving forward,” Silver said.

 Under the league’s collective bargaining agreement, Silver could not exceed $50,000 as a fine for “any statement having, or that was designed to have, an effect prejudicial or detrimental to the best interests of basketball.”
-He is permitted to combine the fine with a suspension, and since Leonard is already out for the remainder of the season with an injury his salary will not be affected.
+He is permitted to combine the fine with a suspension and, because Leonard is already out for the remainder of the season with an injury, his salary will not be affected.

 It was not immediately clear how the penalties issued by the NBA would affect Leonard’s standing with the team going forward.
 The Heat, within hours of the video coming out, said Leonard would be away from the team indefinitely.